line/kotlin-jdsl/docs/en/kotlin-jdsl-roadmap.md

 # Kotlin JDSL Roadmap

-## Mysql
+## MySQL

-Kotlin JDSL provides a Mysql-specific DSL and Query Model that makes it easy to build and execute Mysql queries.
+Kotlin JDSL provides a Mysql-specific DSL and Query Model that makes it easy to build and execute MySQL queries.

 ## Oracle